 There are no existing buildings on the Subject Crossing in road ROW.
 No new buildings are proposed as part of this project.

 8. Billboards

-There is an existing billboard on the southwest corner of the Subject Crossing.
+There are no billboards within a mile of the proposed project intersection.
 No billboards are proposed as part of this project.

-Exhibit 2.
-Generalized Land Use
+Exhibit 2: Generalized Land Use